sigdial/sigdial-resources/pages/corpora/corpora.md

 folder: corpora
 ---

 Parts of the contents of the list are extracted from the papers using ChatGPT, so they might be wrong.
-If you find errors, please create GitHub [issues](https://github.com/mk-nakano/discourse-and-dialogue-resource-list2/issues) or [pull requests](https://github.com/mk-nakano/discourse-and-dialogue-resource-list2/pulls).
+If you find errors, please create GitHub [issues](https://github.com/sigdial/sigdial-resources/issues) or [pull requests](https://github.com/sigdial/sigdial-resources/pulls) (Edit [this file](https://github.com/sigdial/sigdial-resources/blob/gh-pages/pages/corpora/corpora.md).).

-The corpora list has been adapted from [A Survey of Available Corpora for Building Data-Driven Dialogue Systems](https://arxiv.org/abs/1512.05742), with permission; see the [survey website](https://breakend.github.io/DialogDatasets/) for reference and please cite the paper if useful.
+Parts of this list have been adapted from [A Survey of Available Corpora for Building Data-Driven Dialogue Systems](https://arxiv.org/abs/1512.05742), with permission; see the [survey website](https://breakend.github.io/DialogDatasets/) for reference and please cite the paper if useful.